clhenrick/portfolio/_posts/blog/2016-12-12-d3-v4-general-update-pattern-punchcard-chart.md

 Now that we have data for our currently selected site, we'll set the domain of the y scale, reset the the scale of the y axis creator, select the SVG group containing the y axis with our transition `t`, and then invoke the y scale on it.

 Next we'll bind our data to the main SVG group element using `svg.datum()` instead of `svg.data()`.
 The reason for this is slightly tricky to grasp but I'll do my best to explain.
-When we select an element and use `d3.selection.data()`, we are telling d3 to join a single piece of data in an array to each element we are creating.
-This is a common approach when we are creating elements like SVG groups, circles, rectangles, labels, etc. However, because we are attaching data to a single SVG element and aren't actually joining it, we'll use `d3.selection`'s [datum method](https://github.com/d3/d3-selection/blob/master/README.md#selection_datum).

-Alternatively, we could wrap our `site.values` within an array and use `.data()` like so:
+When we typically select elements in D3, for example by doing

 {% highlight javascript %}
+svg.selectAll("element").data(data);
+{% endhighlight %}

+we are telling d3 to join a single piece of data in an array to each element we are creating.
+This is a common approach when we are creating multiple elements at a time such as SVG groups, circles, rectangles, labels, etc. However, in this case we are attaching data to a single SVG element and aren't actually joining data to it, so we'll use `d3.selection`'s [datum method](https://github.com/d3/d3-selection/blob/master/README.md#selection_datum).

+Alternatively, we could wrap our `site.values` within an array and use `selection.data()` like so:

+{% highlight javascript %}
 svg.data([site.values]);
 {% endhighlight %}

-To me using `datum()` more clearly states our intention.
-We aren't creating multiple SVG elements, just allowing our single SVG element and its child elements to have access to our data.
+To me using `selection.datum()` more clearly states our intention for this case.
+We aren't creating multiple SVG elements, just allowing our main SVG group element and its child elements to have access to our data.

 ### Implementing the General Update Pattern on Nested SVG Elements
-After our main SVG group selection has access to the data we intend to render, we can implement the general update pattern for group elements for each variety or `gen` as they're referred to in the data.
-Not all sites have data for every barley variety, some have more while some have fewer, so this is a good opportunity to perform the general update pattern.
+After our main SVG group selection has access to the data we intend to render, we can create a svg group for each barley variety or `gen` as they're referred to in the data.
+Not all sites have data for every variety, some have more while some have fewer, so this is a good opportunity to perform the general update pattern.
 The steps are as follows:

-1. We **select** all svg group elements with the class `"gen-row"` and chain the `.data(function(d) { return d; })` method to each of them.
+1. We "select" all svg group elements with the class `"gen-row"` and chain the `.data(function(d) { return d; })` method to each of them.
 This will return an object from the top most `values` array of our site data, representing each barley variety, effectively binding that object to the corresponding svg group.

-2. We **exit** and then remove any svg groups that are no longer needed by calling `gens.exit().remove();`.
+2. We "exit" and then remove any svg groups that are no longer needed by calling `gens.exit().remove();`.
 This happens when the previous site data has more varieties than the current site data.
 This won't do anything when the chart first loads, as there are no svg group elements created yet.

-3. We **update** any left over svg groups with new data.
+3. We "update" any left over svg groups with new data.
 We position them by adding a `"transform", "translate"` attribute with the position returned by passing the `"key"` property of the object, which is the variety or `gen`, to the y scale.
 This also does not do anything when the chart first loads, because there is nothing to update yet.

-4. Lastly we **enter** or create any new svg groups if our new site data has more varieties than the previous site data.
-This step creates all the svg groups for the first site data when the chart first loads as no svg groups exist yet.
+4. Lastly we "enter" or create new svg groups if our new site data has more varieties than the previous site data.
+This step creates all the svg groups for the site data when the chart first loads as no `"g.gen-row"` svg groups exist yet.

 A few things to note here, first it's important that in the update and enter steps above we make sure we are adding the class name `"gen-row"` to our svg groups.
 If we don't do this, when the chart update pattern occurs, our `gens` selection will not contain all of our svg groups, and the update won't work.
-We use a class to select only the `gen` svg groups so that we don't select say our axises and main svg group as well.
+We use a class to select only the `gen` svg groups so that we don't select our axises and axis labels as well, which is what would happen if we just did `svg.selectAll("g")`.

 Second, the `.transition()` method is chained right before the svg group is positioned via the `.attr("transform", "translate")`, and is passed the `t` transition we created earlier.
 When we want to transition an attribute, say a color, size, or position of an element, we chain `transition()` right before chaining whatever it is we want to change.
 The process of passing `t` to `.transition()` may seem slightly confusing, as why we would we pass a transition as a parameter to a transition method invocation?
 The reason is that when `transition()` receives `t` as a name parameter, it will use the `id` of `t` to *synchronize a transition across multiple selections.* This is why when a user selects a new site from the dropdown, the y axis, svg groups, and circles all transition simultaneously over the same time period!
-Pretty darn cool, right?
+Pretty freaking cool, right?

-The last part about this that took me a bit to figure out was that upon completing the general update pattern for our svg groups, we need to reselect them before making the circles.
-Why would we do this?
-Because if we don't reselect them, and there are more svg groups then previously, the groups that were added won't end up with circles because they aren't included in the old `gens` selection.
+The last part about this that took me a bit to figure out was that upon completing the general update pattern for our svg groups, we need to *reselect them before making the circles.* Why would we do this?
+Because if we don't reselect them, and there are more svg groups then there were previously, the groups that were added won't end up with circles because they aren't included in the original `gens` selection.
 If that doesn't make sense, try commenting out the line where we reselect all of the `g.gen-row`s and see what happens when you select a new site via the dropdown.

 We can use the same select, exit, update, and enter pattern for the circles.
 Note that here when we bind data to the circles we return `d.values`: